gitlabhq/gitlabhq/doc/install/ldap.md

 redirect_to: '../administration/auth/ldap.md'
 ---

-# GitLab LDAP integration

-This document was moved under [`administration/auth/ldap`](../administration/auth/ldap.md).
+This document was moved to [another location](../administration/auth/ldap.md).